 How to send Form 8832 to the IRS

-You’ll mail Form 8832 to one of the following addresses:
+You’ll need to mail the completed and signed Form 8832 to the IRS.

 Internal Revenue Service Center